 The first step is to attend a preparation meeting.
 These are held on the first Thursday of the month, and explain the significance of the Sacrament of Baptism, the responsibilities undertaken by parents and godparents, and the details of the Rite of Baptism.
 To book your place at a preparation meeting please contact the parish office.
 Please bring evidence of your own Baptism to the preparation meeting.

 The most important part of the preparation for Holy Baptism is to be attending Sunday Mass regularly as a family.
 We look forward to welcoming you at the Sacred Heart.

-Confirmation Children attending St Wilfrid’s Catholic Academy will receive all the relevant information and an application form towards the end of year 5.
-For young people who attend the Sacred Heart but are not at St Wilfrid’s, preparation classes take place after Sunday Mass with the support of parish catechists.
+Children attending St Wilfrid’s Catholic Academy will receive all the relevant information and an application form towards the end of year 5.
+For young people who attend the Sacred Heart but are not at St Wilfrid’s, preparation classes take place after Saturday Mass with the support of parish catechists.